-- As a qualified professional, you may become personally liable if you deliberately and intentionally (grob vorsätzlich) disregard the state of the art or do not comply to the rules (= norms, standards) that were to be applied. - ► The good news: - Pay attention here and you will be delivered from these evils.
+As a qualified professional, you may become personally liable if you deliberately and intentionally (grob vorsätzlich) disregard the state of the art or do not comply to the rules (= norms, standards) that were to be applied.

+► The good news:

+- Pay attention here and you will be delivered from these evils. - ► Caution: applies to all kinds of software.